CZDanol/streamdeck-discordmixer/README.md

 * Icons8 icons
 * Communicates with Discord via IPC through QLocalSocket.

+## TODO
+* Add support for the S and XL variants of stream deck (it's just a matter of creating a profiles for them).

 ## Donations
 If you feel like giving me some money, you can use [PayPal](https://www.paypal.com/donate/?hosted_button_id=QZC5P67TBTRX6).